A life loss is a separation from a significant person, place, item, or event. There are small life losses and major life losses.

 - I feel like I should have done something else for my loved one

-It is important to identify a few people with whom you can share your feelings and with whom you can talk about and remember your loved one.
+It is important to identify a few people with whom you can share your feelings and with whom you can talk about and process your loss.
 Crying is an appropriate response to this very sad situation.
 Please allow yourself this and other expressions of grief.

 Grieving takes time and energy.
 Please be gentle and kind with yourself.
 Move at the pace which is appropriate for you.
 Engage in the activities which bring you comfort and solace.